Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Summary and concluding remarks

-The principle model was introduced at the beginning, which is a very primitive microphysics-macrodynmics coupled cloud model.
-We saw how the traditional methods can be derived from the principle model and what are the problems involved in these methods.
-Then, we developed a simple SDM for warm rain, which can be regarded as a coarse-grained model of the principle model.
-Several numerical simulation schemes for SDM were also proposed.
-Especially, a novel Monte Carlo scheme for the stochastic coalescence process was developed and validated by comparing the numerical results with the solutions of SCE.
-We demonstrated the practicality of SDM by presenting a very preliminary result of a shallow maritime cumulus formation initiated by a warm bubble.
-Brief discussions were carried out on the possibility to extend SDM to incorporate various properties of clouds, such as, several types of ice crystals, several sorts of soluble/insoluble CCNs, their chemical reactions, electrification, and the breakup of droplets.
-The assertions must be still verified, but our theoretical estimation suggested that SDM becomes computationally more efficient than spectral (bin) method when the number of attributes $d$ becomes larger than some critical value, which may be $2\sim4$.
+To evaluate the behavior of our model, we performed a simple testing simulation of a shallow maritime cumulus formation initiated by a warm bubble.
+Brief discussions were carried out on the possible extensions of the SDM to incorporate various other cloud microphysical processes.
+Our theoretical estimation suggested that SDM becomes computationally more efficient than the spectral (bin) method when the number of attributes $d$ becomes larger than some critical value, which we estimate to be in the range $2\sim4$.

-Though several extensions and validations are still necessary, we expect that SDM would be more feasible for the modeling of complicated cloud microphysics, and provide us a new approach to the cloud-related open problems, such as the cloud and aerosol interactions, the cloud-related radiative processes, and the mechanism of thunderstorms and lightning.
+Though several extensions and validations are still necessary, we expect that SDM would be more feasible for the modeling of complicated cloud microphysical processes, and provide us a new approach to the open problems in cloud science, such as cloud and aerosol interactions, cloud-related radiative processes, and the mechanism of thunderstorms and lightning.

+\ack The authors are grateful to A. Bott for offering his Fortran program, F. Araki for fruitful discussions, and T. Sato for his continued support.
+S.S. would like to thank T. Miyoshi, Y. Kawamura, S. Koyama, S. Hirose, H. Nakao, and R. Onishi for valuable comments and encouragement.
+This work is one of the results of the Earth Simulator project ``Development of Multi-scale Coupled Simulation Algorithm.''